scala/scala-lang/_scala_use_case_items/4-frontend.md

     <div class="scala-code">
         <div class="scala-text scala-text-large">
             <h3>Interoperability with JavaScript</h3>
-            <p class="emph">Call into JS libraries, or export your Scala.js code to other JS modules.</p>
+            <p class="emph">Call into JS libraries from the npm ecosystem, or export your Scala.js code to other JS modules.
+Integrate with Vite for instant live-reloading.</p>
             <p>Leverage the JavaScript ecosystem of libraries.
 Use <a href="https://scalablytyped.org/" target="_blank" rel="none">ScalablyTyped</a> to generate types for JavaScript libraries from TypeScript definitions.</p>
             <a class="button button_call-to-action" href="http://www.scala-js.org/libraries/facades.html" target="_blank" rel="none">Scala.js facades for popular JavaScript libraries</a>
         </div>